Scientists see AIDS vaccine within reach after decades

 "It had an extremely chilling effect on the whole field," said Colonel Nelson Michael, director of the U.S. Military HIV Research Program at the Walter Reed Army Institute of Research, which led the RV144 trial.

-The Thai study tested Sanofi's ALVAC, a weakened canary pox virus used to sneak three HIV genes into the body, and AIDSVAX, a vaccine originally made by Roche Holding's Genentech that carried an HIV surface protein.
+The Thai study tested Sanofi's (SASY.PA) ALVAC, a weakened canary pox virus used to sneak three HIV genes into the body, and AIDSVAX, a vaccine originally made by Roche Holding's ROG.VX Genentech ROGING.UL that carried an HIV surface protein.

 Both vaccines had poor showings in individual trials.
 Researchers were so convinced the Thai trial would fail that 22 scientists wrote an editorial in Science calling it a waste of money.